1024inc/engineering-blog/eng-paths/software_engineer_1.md

 - Effective in communicating status to the team.
 Raises blockers and possible change of deadlines.
 - Exhibits Beyond's core values and engineering principles.
 Focuses on understanding and living these values.
-- Demonstrates interest and willingness to learn and try new things
+- Demonstrates interest and willingness to learn and try new things.
 - Treats all feedback (positive and critical) as a gift.
-Continuously seeks feedback and areas to improve
+Continuously seeks feedback and areas to improve.
-- Takes initiative to seek out opportunities to learn new skills
+- Takes initiative to seek out opportunities to learn new skills.
 - Asks for help when blocked (1 hour rule: try 1 hour to solve a problem, otherwise ask for help).

 </td></tr>
 <tr><td style="font-weight:bold">